 Increasing productivity was important because it made vital goods and services less scarce: more food, better clothing, and less cramped housing.
 Productivity is the ratio between the output of our work and the input that we put in our work; as productivity increased we benefitted from more output, but also from less input – weekly working hours fell very substantially.

-Economic growth was also very important because it changed the relationship between people.
+Economic growth was also important because it changed the relationship between people.
 In the long time in which the world lived in a non-growth world the only way to become better off is if someone else got worse off.
 Your own good luck is your neighbours bad luck.
 Economic growth changed that, growth made it possible that you are better off when others become better off.
 The ingenuity of those that built the technology that increased productivity – the car, the machinery, and communication technology – made some of them very rich and at the same time it increased the productivity and the incomes of others.
 It is hard to overstate how different life in zero-sum and a positive-sum economy are.

 Unfortunately the media is overly obsessed with reporting single events and with things that go wrong and does not nearly pay enough attention to the slow developments that reshape our world.
-With this empirical data on the reduction of poverty we can make it more concrete what a media that would report global development would look like.
+With this empirical data on the reduction of poverty we can make it concrete what a media that would report global development would look like.
 The headline could be “The number of people in extreme poverty fell by 130,000 since yesterday” and they wouldn’t have this headline once, but every single day since 1990, since, on average, there were 130,000 people fewer in extreme poverty every day.

 How did the education of the world population change over this period?
 The chart below shows the share of the world population that is literate over the last 2 centuries.
 In the past only a tiny elite was able to read and write.
 Today’s education – including in today’s richest countries – is again a very recent achievement.
 It was in the last two centuries that literacy became the norm for the entire population.

-In 1820 only every 10th person was literate; in 1930 it was every third and now we are at 85% globally.
+In 1820 only every 10th person older than 15 years was literate; in 1930 it was every third and now we are at 85% globally.
 Put differently, if you were alive in 1800 there was a chance of 9 in 10 that you weren’t able to read – today more than 8 out of 10 people are able to read.
 And if you are young chances are much higher since many of today’s illiterate population are old.

 One reason why we do not see progress is that we are unaware of how bad the past was.